Selecting Custom Function

 A custom function can be selected on the Set Up Function page in the function block editing wizard:

-To select a user function:
+To select a custom function:

 After executing the operations the selected unit will be displayed on the wizard page.